mbutkereit/legal/README.txt

 	Note: When displayed on the page /legal your T&Cs will be automatically reformatted to HTML Text if entered as a Scroll Box or Scroll Box (CSS)

+FACEBOOK CONNECT

+In facebook applications, click edit, click on Facebook User Settings.
+Click on "Do not create accounts Automatically".
+Then, when user DOES create account, it runs them through the Legal agreement.

 ********************************************************************